 Most adults typically require between seven and nine hours of sleep.
 As they age, their sleep cycle tends to be shorter, lighter and is interrupted by multiple wakings during the night.

-A sleep disorder is a real mental health disorder or neurological condition that interferes with a person’s sleep-wake cycle.
-There are several formal recognized sleep disorders that include:
+The asleep disorder is a real mental health disorder or neurological condition that interferes with a person’s sleep-wake cycle.
+Several formal recognized sleep disorders include:

 The recognition of a sleep disorder requires a formal diagnosis by a physician.
 It will involve a specific course of treatment that often includes a combination of medicine and behavioral interventions.